ryanhabis/CA3/README.md

 functionality and the meaning of any potential exceptions that can be thrown (remember, this tag only applies to methods that contain the throws keyword)

+> [!NOTE]
-> Note: Generation of javadoc comments without including programmer-created information will not earn any marks.
+> Generation of javadoc comments without including programmer-created information will not earn any marks.

 ## Project management: